stefanjarina/my_conky_config/README.md

 ## News config

-Easicly extendible, powered by simple python script
+Easicly extensible, powered by simple python script.

 if you want to add resource, just add it in `news.py` to dictionary variable and copy/change lines in conky config.